 The primary objective of the 5C model is to gain a comprehensive understanding of the current business environment.

 By conducting a structured situation analysis, you can explore key business areas related to your company and identify essential factors that shape your market and competitive landscape.
-The 5C model helps to do that by proposing five areas to analyse:
+The 5C framework helps to do that by proposing five areas to analyse:

 What is the STEP Acronym?